mamahoos/Simple-Media-Saver-Bot/README.md

 # Simple-Media-Saver-Bot

 ## About the Bot
-Simple-Media-Saver-Bot is a Telegram bot designed to allow users to securely store their media.
+Simple-Media-Saver-Bot is a Telegram bot designed to allow users to store their media.
 Written using the Pyrogram library, it enables users to send media to the bot and receive a unique link to access their media.

 ## How to Use
 To use this bot, users should send their desired media to the bot.
 The bot then generates a random key and provides a link that users can use to access their media.